rafjohnson/GitHub_to_Excel/README.md

 on the board in a single spreadsheet, with only Status, Incident Number, Short Description, State, Story Points, and Card Address.

+To run as a Milestone Listing, enter the Milestone URL, and select "Milestone" from the dropdown, and click Run.
+Has the same information as the Issues Only report, adding a column for the sprint.

 !!!
 The Personal Access Token should be kept private as it's essentially a password.